idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 - Matchboard: all resources at a glance
 - Context-aware Auto-assembling feature
 - Flexible Translation Memory handling and options, TMs can store segments and/or fragments
-- Easy glossary format and term management features (alternative to TM for storing fragments)
+- Easy (multi-lingual) glossary format and term management features (alternative to TM for storing fragments)
 - Total Recall for storing and recalling really big TMs (millions of segments)
 - Auto-completion, suggests words on the fly
 - Quick search bar for querying various resources